neovasili/metal-fests/README.md

 ## Quick Start

 1. Clone or download the repository
-2. Run `python3 server.py` in the project directory
+2. Run `go run server.go` in the project directory
 3. Open `http://localhost:8000` in your browser
 4. Navigate using clean URLs:
    - Timeline: `http://localhost:8000/` or `http://localhost:8000/timeline`